 Class of 2013

-At the school of optometry, our mission is to further the frontiers of primary vision care practice, specialized optometric practice and vision science research.
+Our mission is to further the frontiers of primary vision care practice, specialized optometric practice and vision science research.
 We offer a Doctor of Optometry (OD) program and a Doctor of Philosophy (PhD) in Vision Science program.
 We also offer a one-year residency program for ODs.

 Systemwide Expertise Across California